TanKinLoke/FlutterBasics/README.md

-# flutterapp
+# Flutterapp

-A new Flutter application.
+A Flutter application used to learn basics.

 ## Getting Started